mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Plotting Course to a Target World Using a Gas Giant for a Gravity Slingshot: Difficult (10+) Astrogation check (1D x 10 minutes, EDU).
 Plotting a Standard Jump: Easy (4+) Astrogation check (1D x 10 minutes, EDU), with DM- equal to the Jump distance.

 Athletics The Traveller is a trained athlete and is physically fit.
-The Athletics skill effectively augments a Traveller’s physical characteristics; whatever you can do with Strength alone you can also add your Athletics (strength) DM to, for example.
+The Athletics skill effectively augments a Traveller's physical characteristics; whatever you can do with Strength alone you can also add your Athletics (strength) DM to, for example.
 Athletics is also the principal skill used in adverse gravitational environments, specifically Athletics (dexterity) in low or zero-G and Athletics (strength) in high-G locations.

 Specialities
 •  Dexterity: Climbing, Juggling, Throwing.
 For alien species with wings, this also includes flying.
 Climbing: Difficulty varies.
 Athletics (dexterity) check (1D x 10 seconds, DEX).
-So long as they succeed, the Traveller’s Effect is usually irrelevant unless they are trying to do something while climbing, in which case the climbing is part of a task chain or multiple action.
+So long as they succeed, the Traveller's Effect is usually irrelevant unless they are trying to do something while climbing, in which case the climbing is part of a task chain or multiple action.
 Sprinting: Average (8+) Athletics (dexterity) check
 (1D seconds, DEX).
 If the Traveller does nothing but sprint flat out they can cover 24 + Effect meters with every check.
 Avoiding obstacles while sprinting requires another Athletics (dexterity) check (Difficult, because they are performing a multiple action).
 High Jumping: Average (8+) Athletics (dexterity) check
 (1D seconds, DEX).
 The Traveller jumps a number of meters straight up equal to the Effect halved.
 Long Jumping: Average (8+) Athletics (dexterity) check (1D seconds, DEX).
 The Traveller jumps a number of meters forward equal to the Effect with a running start.
 Righting Yourself When Artificial Gravity Suddenly Fails on Board a Ship: Average (8+) Athletics
 (dexterity) check (1D seconds, DEX).